 Are you one of them?

 We are sure you have heard the saying prevention is better than a cure, and your dental health and welfare comes down to preventive dentistry.
-From babies to baby boomers in Geelong, your oral health is our priority at Myers Street Dental Clinic so your teeth, mouth and gums equal a happy and healthy smile for life.
+From babies to baby boomers, here at your local Geelong dental centre, Myers Street Dental Clinic, your oral health is our priority.

 So what is Active Maintenance?

 Also referred to as “Preventive Dentistry”, it is the practice of caring for your teeth, mouth and gums through various techniques such as regular visits to the dentists, professional cleaning and correctly brushing and flossing regularly.

 Through early detection and early intervention, we can address issues affecting your teeth, gums and overall health;

 - While the problem is still small and treatment is relatively non-invasive and cost-effective